Blisse1/MyLearning/Web Development/freeCodeCamp/Responsive Web Design/Contents/Content, course 2/Properties.md

 ## Box-shadow css property
 #css/box-shadow

-- This property lets you apply one or more shadows around an element
+- This property lets you apply one or more shadows around an element or even increment its area

 ```css
 /* Syntax of box-shadow */